abnerpc/testing/README.md

 5. Verify if the result of the tested function is the expected
 6. Verify if the function was NOT called as expected

-In this first example, we passed 10 and 30 as parameter, so we know that the function `send_email` has to be called only if the calculated number is bigger than 100.
+In this example, we passed 10 and 30 as parameter, so we know that the function `send_email` has to be called only if the calculated number is bigger than 100.
 So we use the mock function `assert_not_called`, which will return an error if this function was called.
 If the function is working and the `send_email` was not called, the test will pass.

 Now, this is not the only situation we need to test.
 In the other hand, if the calculated result is bigger the function **MUST** be called.